cawasser/rccst/README.md

     clojure -M:run

 If you prefer, you can start the server at a local repl.
-Configure you IDE to start a repl; don't worry about any aliases, there aren't any at this time.
+Configure you IDE to start a repl.
+You can user the `reveal` alias to provide support for `(tap> ...)` using the very nice [reveal]() tool.

+Then open

+    src/clj/bh/rccst/core.clj

-Then open src/clj/bh/rccst/core.clj.
-Load the file into the open repl and then begin evaluating
+Load the file into the open repl and begin evaluating.

 ### Swagger-UI